mhodki/Maintenance4Ind4.0/files/introductions.md

 ## About you

-Tell me something of yourselft
+Tell me something of yourself.
 * Name
 * Briefly - why are you doing this unit?
 * Have you had any experience working in industry?